• Skip to main content

 May 17, 2019 By Prof. Sandra Sünram-Lea

 The effect of carbohydrate (CHO) consumption on mood is at the center of a long-standing debate, with researchers reporting both mood improvements and decrements following CHO ingestion.
-As global consumption of sugar-sweetened products has sharply increased in recent years, examining the validity of claims of an association between CHOs … [Read more...] about Sugar rush or sugar crash?: A meta-analysis of carbohydrate effects on mood
+As global consumption of sugar-sweetened products has sharply increased in recent years, examining the validity of claims of an association between CHOs and mood is of high importance.
+We … [Read more...] about Sugar rush or sugar crash?: A meta-analysis of carbohydrate effects on mood

 A content analysis and ethical review of mobile applications for depression: exploring the app marketplace